 Winn's and Osborne's first known venture into the lead mining industry was in 1847 when they formed a partnership with four others to exploit Old Providence Mine, near Kettlewell.
 In July 1857, they floated the Old Providence Lead and Coal Field Company, with Winn taking 52% of the shares, and Osborne a more prudent 10%.
 All did not go well, however, and the company was liquidated in 1860.
 The two also formed the North Mossdale Mining Company in 1853, sharing the mining agent with their Hebden mines.
 Winn had sold his interest by 1857, when Osborne owned 36% of the company.
 By 1862 Osborne had also sold his share.

-When the initial lease lapsed, a 21 year lease was granted in August 1856 to the new company, with Winn and Osborne each being granted 10,000 fully paid £1 shares for their interests.
-It is almost certain that they cashed their interest.
-It is likely that Winn used his proceeds to pay for his interests in the Kettlewell venture, which collapsed in 1860.
+It is likely that Winn used his proceeds to pay for his investments in the Kettlewell venture, which collapsed in 1860.
 What is certain is that although he was still living at Haverah Park in 1861, he was declared bankrupt in June 1864 with debts of £1,458 3s.
 6d and assets of one gold watch valued at £3.10s.
 In 1866 he was recorded as being the mining agent at Virgin Mine near Castle Bolton, but he soon moved back to the Otley area, where he was mining agent / manager of the Blubberhouses mine at Kex Gill from 1868 until it closed in 1877 living with his family at Hardisty Hill, some four kilometres from the mine.
 He died in 1877.

 William Hill - Mining Agent